 Space is an all-in-one platform that brings software teams together in a shared environment.
 It provides you with all the tools to cover the development pipeline and communicate effectively.

 Step 1.
 Complete your profile

 Your profile helps other team members get to know you and quickly find out what projects you’re working on.
-It contains information about your schedule and availability, contact details, office location, your teams and positions in them, as well as the projects you’re involved in.
+It contains your contact details, information about your team membership, as well as the projects you’re involved in.

 To edit your profile, click on your avatar to expand the personal navigation sidebar.
-On the sidebar, choose General.
+On the sidebar, choose Preferences.

 Check out this article to learn more about configuring your profile.

 Teams in Space represent the actual structure of your organization.
 They help you find all the information you need about the company, its subteams, members, and everybody’s roles.

 Join your team to easily access all work-related resources, including the projects your team is working on, specific channels in Chats, issues, etc.

 To join an existing team, browse the team directory by clicking on the main menu.
 When you find the team you want to join, ask your administrator for membership, or, if you have administrative rights, click on the team’s page and choose Join.